raghu-1998/git-github/README.md

 # git-github
-This is a simple file for tutorial on GITHUB
+This is a simple file for tutorial on GITHUB from Raghunath K